-- 118. The FEC appeared to accept the validity of the data, as it did not credit the CPD's unpersuasive attempt to attack the evidence.
-The FEC's sole response to Plaintiffs' empirical data demonstrating the bias inherent in the CPD's 15% rule was a conclusory assertion in a footnote that "[e]ven if CPD's 15% polling criterion may tend to exclude third-party and independent candidates," the CPD's criterion is still "objective." - 119.
+Notably, the FEC did not dispute the accuracy of that evidence, which showed that, as a practical matter, it is impossible for a candidate unaffiliated with the two major parties to achieve a 15% level of support in light of the prohibitive cost of obtaining the name recognition necessary to reach that level of support; the inherent unreliability of polls in general, and in three-candidate races in particular; and the timing of the CPD's determination, which forces independent and third-party candidates to campaign and fundraise for months without any certainty as to their ability to participate in the debates. - 112.
+The FEC appeared to accept the validity of the data, as it did not credit the CPD's unpersuasive attempt to attack the evidence.
+The FEC's sole response to Plaintiffs' empirical data demonstrating the bias inherent in the CPD's 15% was a conclusory assertion in a footnote that "[e]ven if CPD's 15% polling criterion may tend to exclude third-party and independent candidates," the CPD's criterion is still "objective." - 113.
 But the FEC failed to explain how this could possibly be the case, in light of the evidence showing that the necessary result of the CPD's 15% rule is to include the major party candidates while excluding independent and third-party candidates who did not run in a major party primary.
 Indeed, as this Court has explained, a criterion that "only the Democratic and Republican nominees could reasonably achieve" is not objective.
 Buchanan, 112 F. Supp.
-2d at 74. - 120.
-Upon information and belief, the Green Party and the Libertarian Party joined the administrative complaint, and the FEC's dismissal of the administrative complaint addressed and disposed of the Green Party's and the Libertarian Party's allegations. - 121.
-However, in the event the FEC intends to treat the requests to join the administrative complaint as the filing of a new administrative complaint, the FEC's failure to act on that complaint is arbitrary, capricious, an abuse of discretion, and otherwise contrary to law.
+2d at 74.